averageksp/LanguageChanger/README.md

 - Russian (ru)
 - Spanish (es-es)

+## Supported OS
+- Windows and MacOS should work perfectly fine.
+- Haven't tested it on Linux yet.

 ## Installation
 - Download it via CKAN
 - Download it via [SpaceDock](https://spacedock.info/mod/3902/LanguageChanger) or [GitHub](https://github.com/averageksp/LanguageChanger) and place it manually into your GameData folder.